 Any employer, as defined in this act shall be required to pay a fee of not less than Twenty-five dollars per employee per day for non-Indian employees hired for a Project or hired after the effective date of Legislative Act 30-12 if the Employer is the Cherokee Nation or its entities.

-• Exempts Non-Indian Core crew from being charged a fee for work permits fee will be due for the core crew employees.
+• Exempts Non-Indian Core crew from being charged a fee for work permits

 (Section 5 Title 40 § 1011, U. 3.)